 Hostels get a bad rap, but they are actually a great option for solo travelers.
 Often times you will meet people along the way that might want to travel the same journey as you.
 This happened to me when I stayed at a hostel in Charleston, S.C.
 I meet a girl named Carley and right away hit it off and decided to visit a couple of tours together for the remainder of our trip.
 It made the experience so much more enjoyable for me to have someone to share it with.

 When comparing hotels vs. hostels let’s face it hotels are more expensive.
-You will have less money in your bank account by booking a hotel over a hostel.
-However, if money isn’t an issue or you have saved up for this trip I wouldn’t worry about it.
+The biggest draw to staying in a hostel is they are cheap.
+You will have less money in your bank account by booking a hotel over a hostel, but if money isn’t an issue or you have saved up for this trip I wouldn’t worry about it.

 After a full day of crowded streets and tourists, it is relaxing to come back to a quiet room all to yourself.
 I stayed in a hostel in Berlin that had an outlet for a phone charger at the other end of the room.
 I didn’t feel comfortable leaving my phone there overnight so I quickly charged my phone in the morning.
 When I went about my day it died on me while I was trying to navigate my way to the airport.
 Traveling can be stressful not having things like limited outlets and communal bathrooms is just a couple fewer things to worry about while traveling.

 Hotels don’t have kitchens as hostels do.
 If you are planning on staying in just hotels be prepared to eat out for every meal.
 If you are an ultimate foodie hoping to dine at all the fabulous restaurants in town you won’t think twice about not having a kitchen.